razoumov/publish/02-task-parallelism.md

 $ cat solution.out
 ~~~
 ~~~
-greetings form task 4...
-I am waiting for all tasks to say hello greetings form task 5...
-I am waiting for all tasks to say hello greetings form task 2...
-I am waiting for all tasks to say hello greetings form task 3...
-I am waiting for all tasks to say hello greetings form task 1...
-I am waiting for all tasks to say hello task 1 is done... task 5 is done... task 2 is done... task 3 is done... task 4 is done...
+greetings form thread 4...
+I am waiting for all threads to say hello greetings form thread 5...
+I am waiting for all threads to say hello greetings form thread 2...
+I am waiting for all threads to say hello greetings form thread 3...
+I am waiting for all threads to say hello greetings form thread 1...
+I am waiting for all threads to say hello thread 1 is done... thread 5 is done... thread 2 is done... thread 3 is done... thread 4 is done...
 ~~~

 > ## Try this...